ccswbs/snowdrop/site/content/docs/5.1/components/popovers.md

 ---
 layout: docs
 title: Popovers
-description: Documentation and examples for adding Bootstrap popovers, like those found in iOS, to any element on your site.
+description: Documentation and examples for adding Snowdrop popovers, like those found in iOS, to any element on your site.
 group: components
 toc: true
 ---